-Principal and Teacher
+Founder, Director and Teacher

-On completion of her teaching qualifications in 2001 Amanda began her teaching with Celia Benson in Oxford, starting up Tap and Modern classes and taking over some of the Ballet classes, she also went 'home' to the Sally Weichardt Academy to teach Modern and Ballet.
+On completion of her teaching qualifications in 2001 Amanda began her teaching career with Celia Benson in Oxford, starting up Tap and Modern classes and taking over some of the Ballet classes, she also went 'home' to the Sally Weichardt Academy to teach Modern and Ballet.

-After numerous years of teaching for others, including Stagecoach Theatre Arts and 'Body Jam' at the White Horse Leisure Centre, she decided she wanted to go alone and in 2006 'Amanda Alder Dance Academy' was born.
+After numerous years teaching for others, including Stagecoach Theatre Arts Abingdon and 'Body Jam' at the White Horse Leisure Centre, she decided she wanted to go alone and in 2006 'Amanda Alder Dance Academy' was born.

 In 2008 Celia Benson hung up her dancing shoes and Amanda took over the Celia Benson School of Dance.

-Laura began dancing at the age of 3 at Step in Time School of Dance doing ballet, tap and modern.
-She then did most of her ballet & tap training at Sally Weichardt Dance Academy up until the age of 16.
-She was introduced to Amanda and began street dance at Amanda Alder Dance Academy at the age of 13 and over the years began more classes with the academy and became part of the A Crew.
-Laura has always loved dancing and performing, and especially has a passion for musical theatre.
-She has A Levels in both Dance & Performing Arts and is currently doing her ISTD teacher training at the Janet Marshall Dance Studios in Cheltenham.
-Laura is teaching ballet, tap, modern & street dance with AADA and hopes in the future to become a fully qualified ISTD teacher in ballet, tap & modern and also would love to go on to teach musical theatre & performing arts.
+Laura began dancing at the age of 3 at Step in Time school of Dance doing Ballet, Tap and Modern.
+She then did most of her Ballet and Tap dancing at Sally Weichardt Dance Academy until she was 16.
+She was introduced to Amanda age 13, and began Street Dance at Amanda Alder Dance Academy.
+Over the years she joined more classes with the academy and became part of the A Crew.
+Laura has always loved dancing and performing, and especially has a passion for Musical Theatre.
+She has A Levels in both Dance and Performing Arts and has completed her DDI and DDE ISTD qualifiactions in Ballet and Tap.
+Laura currently teaches lots of dance genres at AADA but particularly loves teaching the Musical Theatre classes.

-Cover Teacher and Class Assistant Saturday Classes
+Cover Teacher and Class Assistant

 She works full time as a Pre School Manager and has just finished studying for a foundation degree in Early Years.